 However, there are some other reasons, so, we have covered every possible solution in this article.

-Flight Simulator not starting, working or playable on this device
+Flight Simulator not working, launching, loading or playable on this device

 First of all, you need to check for updates and install all the updates that come your way.
 To do that, open Settings and go to Updates & Security > Check for updates.